LEDThereBeLight/intuitive-coding/_posts/2015-01-06-functions-and-io.md

 ### Functions

+English has different types of words, like nouns and verbs.
+Programming has different types of words, too.

 One of the most common types of words we use in coding is called a **function**.

 We use functions to ask the computer to *give us something*.